 Ugh.
 I hate this term… I personally don’t think there is an END to it.. it just IS MENOPAUSE.
 But to keep my medical friends happy… I’ll call it: POST MENOPAUSE.

 These are the years after menopause.
-From here on, a woman is postmenopausal for the rest of her life.
-A woman is considered postmenopausal when she has not had a menstrual period for a full year (12 months).
+From here on, a woman is postmenopausal for the rest of her life….. that’s right… FOR THE REST OF HER LIFE she is menopausal!
+SHE STILL NEEDS HER HORMONES… SHE’S NOT DEAD, for God’s sake!

 If you’re concerned about the possibility of an unwanted pregnancy, you can confirm you’re postmenopausal with a blood test called the follicle-stimulating hormone (FSH) test.
 When a woman’s FSH level (simple blood test I or any doctor can order) is consistently elevated to 30 mIU/mL or higher, and she has not had a menstrual period for a year, it’s generally accepted that she has reached menopause.
 However, using this test is not routine or needed for the vast majority of women.